 Applicants are asked to check their project proposal against these criteria.
 Applicants are also asked to obtain up-to-date costs for travel and car hire if these are involved.
 Where other sources for funding have been or will be approached these should be listed.

 The application must be signed-off with comments by your Kew line manager (for Kew staff) or Kew sponsor (for non-Kew staff).
-For non-Kew staff applications the Kew sponsor will be required to confirm their willingness to host the applicant.
+Non-Kew staff applicants will have discussed their application with staff at Kew and secured their support.
+The Kew sponsor will be required to confirm their willingness to host the applicant.
 Please allow sufficient time for this sign-off process.

 How to apply

 External botanists, mycologists and horticulturists will have discussed their application with staff at Kew and secured their support.
 A supporting statement must be provided by their Kew sponsor.

-Project Report Form: All successful grant applicants are required to write a short report after the completion of their project using the Trust’s project report form and encouraged to offer a talk at the Trust's Symposium.
+Project Report Form: All successful grant applicants are required to write a short report after the completion of their project using the Trust’s project report form.
+Reports will be lodged in Kew’s Research Repository.
+Successful grantees are also encouraged to offer a talk at the Trust's annual Symposium.

-We know that you care about your personal data and how it is used, and we want you to trust that the Bentham-Moxon Trust uses your personal data carefully.
+We know that you care about your personal data and how it is used, and we want you to know that the Bentham-Moxon Trust uses your personal data carefully.
 The Bentham-Moxon Trust Grants Privacy Notice will help you understand what personal data we collect, why we collect it and what we do with it.